Vlaams Blok: Early years (1978–1988)

 In late 1977, the rejection of the Egmont pact by the hardliner faction of the People's Union led to the establishment of two new (short-lived) parties; the radical nationalist Flemish National Party (VNP) and the national liberal Flemish People's Party (VVP), respectively led by Karel Dillen and Lode Claes.
 The parties contested the 1978 general elections in a coalition called "Vlaams Blok", where they won 1.4% of the vote and one seat in the Chamber of Representatives (taken by Dillen).
 On 28 May 1979, the VNP and VVP finally merged to form a new party named Vlaams Blok, and Dillen was nominated to be the party's leader for life.
 The party initially recruited its members from Flemish nationalist organisations, such as the Taal Aktie Komitee, Voorpost, Were Di, and the Order of Flemish Militants, while some local groups also simply turned into local branches of the Vlaams Blok.
-In its inception, the party was widely regarded as a conservative separatist party, rather than an extreme right-wing party.
+Since its inception, the party was widely regarded as an extreme right-wing and racist group.

 The party did not have much electoral success at first, and was stable at one seat in the 1981 general elections.
 It stood candidates in very few communities, and was active almost entirely in the city of Antwerp.
 Having been founded mainly as a protest against the Egmont pact, the party revamped and broadened its platform after the pact collapsed.
 It did not make much progress in the 1985 general elections, and Dillen thus started the so-called "Operation Rejuvenation", allowing for an across-the-board change of the party leadership, integrating many leaders of nationalist youth and student organisations into the party council.
 The party's youth organisation, the Vlaams Blok Jongeren (VBJ), was founded in 1987 by among others Filip Dewinter and Frank Vanhecke.